Todd Rokita: U.S. House of Representatives

-Rokita was a member of the U.S. House of Representatives from 2011 to 2019.
+Rokita was a member of the U.S. House of Representatives from 2011 to 2019, where he served as vice-chair of the Budget Committee.
 Rokita vacated his House seat to run for the Indiana U.S. Senate seat held by Democrat Joe Donnelly, losing the Republican nomination to eventual senator Mike Braun.

 In October 2013 during the American government shutdown, Rokita was interviewed by CNN journalist Carol Costello.
 Her pointed questions about Rokita's defense of the shutdown that furloughed hundreds of thousands of government employees without compensation while he continued to receive his paycheck, were eventually countered with his statement that she was "beautiful but you have to be honest" and that journalists were part of the problem.
 The Congressman's office issued a statement that he intended no offense by his comments.

 Attorney General of Indiana

 In 2020, Rokita challenged incumbent Attorney General of Indiana Curtis Hill for the Republican nomination.
 Rokita defeated Hill for re-nomination in mail-in voting at the Republican state convention, gaining 52% of the vote on the third round.
 Rokita's nomination marked a political comeback after his unsuccessful runs for governor in 2016 and U.S. Senate in 2018.
 In the general election, Rokita faced Democratic nominee Jonathan Weinzapfel, a former mayor of Evansville.
 Rokita defeated Weinzapfel in the November election, the sixth consecutive election in which Republicans retained control of the AG's office.

 Rokita was sworn in as Attorney General in January 2021.
 In 2021, Rokita faced scrutiny for collecting tens of thousands of dollars in payments for advisory roles from various healthcare and pharmaceutical companies while holding public office.
 In July 2022, Lauren Robel, former Indiana University provost and law school dean, sent a three-page letter to the Indiana Supreme Court Disciplinary Commission calling for a disciplinary investigation into Rokita, alleging he made "false or baseless" statements on Fox News concerning an Indiana doctor who performed an abortion for a 10-year-old Ohio rape victim.